dynamsoft-docs/camera-enhancer-docs-mobile/programming/ios/auxiliary-api/dcefeedback.md

 ---
 layout: default-layout
-title: DSFeedback - Dynamsoft Core Module iOS Edition API Reference
+title: DSFeedback - DynamsoftCameraEnhancer iOS Edition API Reference
-description: The class DSFeedback of Dynamsoft Core Module provides methods to trigger feedbacks from the hardware, such as vibrate and beep.
+description: The class DSFeedback of DynamsoftCameraEnhancer provides methods to trigger feedbacks from the hardware, such as vibrate and beep.
 keywords: feedback, objective-c, swift
 needGenerateH3Content: true
 needAutoGenerateSidebar: true